I want to consider here languages for small native, key savvy, Keykos applications.

 I want a language with simple as well as clean semantics.

-I want a language that non-programers can learn in a few days.
+I want a language that non-programmers can learn in a few days.

 We probably need to support many popular languages but supporting

-legacy apps in those languages is somewhat different than supporting
+legacy apps in those languages is somewhat different from supporting

 new native apps designed to be key savvy.